nina-weng/Facial-Regions-for-Presentation-Attack-Detection/README.md

       2. reduce data size (one from every 10 frames)
       3. only use the train set for pilot trails, 15 subjects for training & 5 for testing
       4. on normalized face & 15 regions respectively
+   3. updated to-do-list (6.18 night)
+      1. extract frame and face regions for testing set (5 frames each video maybe?)
+      2. run the resnet18 model and see whether it is too good
+      3. whether need other dataset

 4. experiment design